 And this soup full of vegetables looks amazing!

-I might switch out ground turkey for hamburger to make it WW friendly!
+I might switch out ground turkey for hamburgers to make it WW-friendly!
 Thanks, Serena for the delicious soup to add to my culinary repertoire!
 Go to Serena Bakes to see more fabulous recipes.
-Serena Bakers is a STONEGABLE FAVORITE FOODIE BLOG!
+Serena Bakers is one of my favorite food blogs.

 WEDNESDAY- SLOW COOKER DAY

 On busy days my slow cooker is my best friend!
 I can start dinner early in the day and let it cook away while I’m working.
-Photo shoots, styling, schlepping decor up and down the basement, editing, business call, etc.
+Photoshoots, styling, schlepping decor up and down the basement, editing, business call, etc.

-I make the enchilada recipe often.
+I make this enchilada recipe often.
 It is soooo good.
 If you like southwest or Mexican food as I do, give these a try.
 From Ali who has one of my favorite foodie blogs, Gimme Some Oven (love that name!).

 You know what foodies say, “The taste is in the fat”.
-I’m pretty particular where I buy pork and how I cook it to try to get the best flavor out of it I can.
-I am so excited to try this slow cooker, bacon covered pork loin!
-Thanks, Sabrina from Dessert Then Dinner
+I’m pretty particular about where I buy pork and how I cook it to try to get the best flavor out of it I can.
+I am so excited to try this slow cooker, bacon-wrapped pork loin!
+Thanks, Sabrina from Dessert Then Dinner.

 I bet you did not know that I get a little squeamish eating most fish with cheese.
-I heard that fish and cheese don’t mix when I was young and ever since that I have a hard time eating the combo.
+I heard that fish and cheese don’t mix when I was young and ever since that I have had a hard time eating the combo.
 I know I’m missing out on lots of great fish dishes but I just can’t!
-So this is one cod recipes that looks amazing!
+So this is one cod recipe that looks amazing!
 From House And Garden.

 SUNDAY- FAMILY DINNER